 Investment in ‘qualifying’ AIM companies can attract 100% relief from inheritance tax provided that the investment is held for at least two years - that’s about the biggest tax break the UK government has ever given us so it seems like a good idea to use it, especially with the potential for investment success as well.
 Many of our articles cover AIM companies which qualify for the valuable reliefs - visit our tagged section here for news and updates from these.

 Investment in AIM companies for IHT planning purposes is all about constructing a well-balanced diversified portfolio of qualifying AIM shares, not just about individual stock selection.
-AIM portfolios managed by our associated business Fundamental Asset Management have delivered outstanding returns since inception in 2004.
-Fundamental has invested in some great AIM companies including Abcam, one of AIM’s most successful and largest companies.
+AIM portfolios managed by our associates Fundamental Asset Management have delivered outstanding returns since inception in 2004.